 Essential oils are highly concentrated liquids distilled from plants, flowers, or trees.
-They are called “essential” not because they’re necessary (although I think they are), but because their extreme concentration brings out the medicinal and therapeutic essence of the plant.
+They are called “essential” not because they’re necessary (although I think they are), but because their extreme concentration brings out the essence of the plant.

 As with many products, essential oils are made in different grades, or levels of quality.

 Synthetic oils or fragrance oils are the lowest quality and are typically used in lotions or perfumes.
 These are often sold at craft stores.

 Food grade oils are used to flavor things like cake mix, cereal, etc. An example of this is the lemon or orange flavoring sold at the grocery store.

 Therapeutic grade oils are the highest grade and can be diffused (spread via air) or used topically (on the skin).
 I only use and recommend therapeutic grade oils.
 Learn more about the oils I use here.

 Because they are so concentrated, you only need a few drops to be effective.
 That’s why they’re sold in such tiny bottles!